steverusso/bigtech.fail/website/content/alttech/flote/index.md

 subscriptions, and superchats.
 Additionally, they have a list of features coming soon including community boards, group messaging, and storefronts.

+Flote is [committed](http://archive.is/XDbUZ) to creating and leveraging decentralized technology which increases everyone's resistence to censorship.
-The platform currently offers the option to use Bitcoin, and there are plans to support additional cryptocurrencies as well.
+As far as money, the platform currently offers the option to use Bitcoin, and there are plans to support additional cryptocurrencies as well.